On the inclusion of non-concurrent controls in platform trials with an interim analysis: Bias introduced by an interim analysis in regression-based estimators

 In this section, we investigate the bias of the model-based estimator \eqref{eq_trt2_estimate} if it is applied in a platform trial where an interim analysis is performed for Arm 1.

 Suppose that an interim analysis of Arm 1 is performed at the time when Arm 2 is added to the trial.
-This interim analysis is based on a one-sided z-test comparing the mean responses between Arm 1 and control in period 1, i.e., testing $H_0: \theta_1=0$ vs $H_1: \theta_1 > 0$.
-We consider stopping for futility if the one-sided $p$-value from the z-test is larger than a futility bound $\alpha_1$.
+This interim analysis is based on a z-test comparing the mean responses between Arm 1 and control in period 1, i.e., testing $H_0: \theta_1=0$ vs $H_1: \theta_1 > 0$.
+We consider stopping for futility if the $p$-value from the z-test is larger than a futility bound $\alpha_F$ ($0 \le \alpha_F \le 1$), and stopping for efficacy if it is below an efficacy boundary $\alpha_E$ ($0 \le \alpha_E \le 1$, $\alpha_E < \alpha_F$).
 Note that when including an interim analysis for Arm 1, the treatment effect estimator for Arm 2 depends on the interim decision.
 If Arm 1 continues in the trial, the estimator given by \eqref{eq_trt2_estimate} depends on the non-concurrent control data, since by \eqref{eq_rho} $\varrho>0$.
 However, if Arm 1 stops at the interim analysis, $n_{12}=0$ and therefore the weight $\varrho$ of the non-concurrent control data becomes zero and the model does not utilize the NCC data.
-In this case, the treatment effect estimate of Arm 2 is $\tilde{\theta}_2 = \bar y_{22} - \bar{y}_{02}$.
-Hence, the extent of borrowing from the NCC data and thus the model-based treatment effect estimator in the final analysis for Arm 2 is stochastically dependent on the interim treatment effect estimate for Arm 1.
-As a result, it is also dependent on the non-concurrent control data.
-Below, we derive the marginal and conditional bias of the model-based treatment effect estimator for Arm 2 for the platform trial design in Figure \ref{fig:trial_design}.
+In this case, the treatment effect estimate of Arm 2 is based only on the CC data: $\tilde{\theta}_2 = \bar y_{22} - \bar{y}_{02}$.
+Thus, whether non-concurrent control data are borrowed in the final estimator for Arm 2 is determined by the interim decision for Arm 1.
+Since this interim decision depends on the interim treatment effect estimate for Arm 1, it also depends on the non-concurrent control data.
+This dependence induces bias.
+Below, we derive the marginal and conditional bias of the model-based treatment effect estimator for Arm 2 for the platform trial design shown in Figure \ref{fig:trial_design}.